HuddleEng/PhantomCSS/README.md

 If you are not installing via NPM, you will need to run `npm install` in the PhantomCSS root folder.

+Please note that depending on how you have installed PhantomCSS you will need to change the libraryRoot configuration property to link to the directory in which phantomcss.js resides.

 ### Getting started, try the demo

 * For convenience I've included CasperJS.bat for Windows users.
 If you are not a Windows user, you will have to install the latest version of